Links on Android Authority may earn us a commission. Learn more.

 Super Mario Party

-If you’re looking for a great game to play as a family, this is it.
+If you’re looking for one of the best Switch games for kids, as well as the whole family, this is it.
 Super Mario Party is essentially a virtual board game with lots of fun twists and turns.
 In addition to the mini games you play during the board game part, you can also play mini games separately.
 There are over 80 mini games packed into Super Mario Party.

 Super Mario Party is $59.99, but for all the laughs, it’s worth every penny!
 You can play with up to four players at a time.